Twenkid/CogAlg/README.md

 https://github.com/Twenkid/SuperCogAlg/

-# This repository by Twenkid
+## In this repository/fork by Twenkid

 Experiments, variations, data on CogAlg